EvilFreelancer/resova-api-php/README.md

 My [review of Resova API](https://docs.google.com/document/d/11RVyOVyMxKqBIg-yNkJfhXS2dO0HwpocJt4QhjwXOU0/edit?usp=sharing) (work in progress)

+## Read first, this is important!

+1. Resova's technical support is very reluctant to answer any of your requests, even if you have a bank card connected and you earn money, with a small degree of probability any requests from you will stop being processed, and your mail will be blacklisted

+2. On trial account you can't use API, so you can't check functionality before adding the bank card

+3. You should add your server's IP to whitelist in Resova developer settings

+4. But despite paragraph `3.` your server's IP may be blocked automatically without explanations (via probably fail2ban), and support team after few unanswered questions will add your email/facebook account to blacklist

+5. Optimal amount of HTTP requests before your IP will banned is no more than 1000 per day, or about 40 requests per hour, maybe this is due to the recent DDoS ​​attack to their servers, so be very careful, otherwise you will have to configure intermediate proxy servers, which is not very convenient (and which also will be banned after some time)

+6. Resova does not provide test accounts or stagging environments to test the functionality of your application before publishing to production, so be very careful when working with Resova API, double-check all data

+In general: working with Resova is a big risk, because if you will have any technical issues then you probably will not receive any help and be banned by support team.

+If you are a representative of Resova and would like to contact the author of this project, please [create an issue](https://github.com/EvilFreelancer/resova-api-php/issues).

 ## Terminology

 There are four key objects in Resova that every API developer should know about.